open menu

 • How much time to do you have to give?

-• Would you prefer to be with adults, children, animals, or from home?
+• Would you prefer to be with adults, children, animals, or volunteering from home?

 To look for local volunteering opportunities please visit Wirral CVS (Council for Voluntary Service)

-Young people can look to grow their strengths, boost confidence, grow resilience and get involved in social action, with the National Citizen Service or the Duke of Edinburgh Awards
+Young people can look to grow their strengths, boost confidence, grow resilience and get involved in social action with the Duke of Edinburgh Awards or The Hive Young Leaders Programme

 Useful Links